 Honours Bachelor of Applied Science in Psychology & Diploma in General Arts & Science

-In the Psychology Program, you will examine foundational and current theories to explore the diverse domains that shape our understanding of human thoughts, feelings and behaviours.
+In the Psychology Program, you will examine foundational and current theories to explore the diverse domains that shape our understanding of human thought, feeling and behaviour.

 Beyond the classroom exist many more opportunities, including research assistantships, field study, individualized study, and participation in various extra-curricular forums and events.

-In your first year, you will receive a background in key concepts of psychology, and exposure to breadth courses.
+In your first year, you will receive a background in key concepts of psychology, and exposure to foundational courses.